 So – you’ve done all your research, or at least read Parakeets For Dummies, you’ve purchased and set up your cage, and you’ve decided it’s time to find your parakeet and bring him home.
-Picking a parakeet out is a lot of fun, but it’s also important to take care in making a final selection.
+Picking a parakeet out is fun, but it’s also important to take care in making a final selection.

-For our first budgie we wanted to start with as young a parakeet as possible, and we wanted to try bonding with him as an “only child”, most rescues will not allow you to adopt single parakeets if you have no other birds at home, because of their strong desire to be part of a flock.
+For our first budgie we wanted to start with as young a parakeet as possible, and we wanted to try bonding with him as an “only child”.
+Most rescues will not allow you to adopt single parakeets if you have no other birds at home, because of their strong desire to be part of a flock.

 To that end, over a two-day period we made the rounds of every big box pet store in our area and cased each joint for their juvenile parakeets.
 We were looking for the following characteristics specifically.